Villisca Ax Murder House and Museum

 "The governor came out and said that tourism brought in more money to Iowa than the entire corn crop," Darwin told us.
 "And it got me to thinking."
 Darwin, a retired farmer, figured that the ax murder house would make a good True Crime tourist attraction.
 So he bought it.
 "I didn't tell my wife about it for about a month." he remembered.
 "She was a little cool about it for a while."

 Darwin cleaned up the house and "brought it back to 1912" as he puts it.
 He took out the electricity, the plumbing, the garage, and brought back the outhouse, the chicken coop, and the barn.
 He found furniture and decorations typical of the time, and placed them in the exact spots where the original furnishings had been on the night of the murders.
+He hung a frayed calendar turned to June 1912 in the kitchen, and photos of the doomed family in the parlor.
 He added a ramp outside to make the first floor accessible to wheelchairs.
 The house's only other nod to modern life is a window air conditioner in an upstairs bedroom, run off of electricity from a very long extension cord.
 "If that wasn't up there," Darwin told us, "you'd have a good idea what Hades is like."

 The reason that it's up there is because Darwin was wrong about the appeal of the ax murder house.
 True Crime people have shown only a mild interest in touring it.
 The big draw comes from ghost-hunting people, and many of them want to stay overnight in the house.
 In the murder rooms.
 "People would visit, have a paranormal experience, write about it, and Boom!
 We went from 18 visits a day to 200," Darwin said.
 "I never realized there were so many paranormal groups in this doggoned country."